choldawa/Word-Frequency/README.md

 # What dynamics govern how word frequencies change over time?
 ### ...We scraped millions of news articles and built probabilistic models to find out.
-(Formally "Stochastic time-series analyses highlight the day-to-day dynamics of lexical frequencies", *in press* )
+(Formally "Stochastic time-series analyses highlight the day-to-day dynamics of lexical frequencies", *under review* )